 We spoke with Margot Joy Leviton; a New Westminster Campus graduate from 2005.
-She has been busy running a practice, creating her jewllerly line and doing personal and professional development coaching.
+She has been busy running a practice, and creating her jewllerly line.

 What made you decide to go into massage therapy?

 From an early age I liked to help my friends and family by doing massage on them.
 My mom used to pay me in pennies to massage her back.
 I liked how I could do something for her at such a young age.
 From Theatre School to volunteering on Minor League hockey teams, I’ve always had people who liked me to work on them.

 I had never thought of doing massage as a career until my mom was going through Cancer.
 Her RMT taught a beginners course in basic Swedish Massage and after taking it and seeing how I helped my mom with her pain, I was hooked.
 I’ve always loved to help people and massage was a wonderful way to do this.